chad3814/node-hashtable/README.md

 Usage
 -----

+*Update*: As of version 1.0.0, this module will no longer work on Node 0.10 or earlier.
+If this is a problem use 0.x.x.

 Everything you might want to do first requires a new HashMap object (which corresponds to a native c++ unordered_map):

     var HashTable = require('hashtable');